Ryan E. McCoy

 My work

-Additionally, I have been a part of several interdisciplinary research projects, ranging from work as a Research Assistant for an NSF funded project on knowledge formation in agriculture science, to conducting interviews for the Kentucky Climate Oral History Project.
-Currently, I am working as part of an interdisciplinary team to develop and distribute a climate change needs assessment for Extension personnel in Kentucky, and also serve as Research Assistant to Lauren Cagle for the Kentucky Climate Consortium.
-I was also recently named an ORISE Fellow and will be conducting an assessment of climate services with the USDA Midwest Climate Hub.
+This research has included several interdisciplinary projects, ranging from work as a Research Assistant for an NSF funded project on knowledge formation in agriculture science, to conducting an assessment of climate services funded by the USDA Midwest Climate Hub.
+I have also conducted interviews for the Kentucky Climate Oral History Project, worked as part of an interdisciplinary team to develop and distribute a climate change needs assessment for Extension personnel in Kentucky, and also served as Research Assistant and an Executive Committee Member for the Kentucky Climate Consortium

 My approach